Ghost polygons, Poisson bracket and convexity: Ghost intersection and the ghost algebra

 where $V_i$ is a non-zero vector in $\xi^*(X_i)$ while $v_i$ is a non-zero vector in $\xi(x^i)$.

 Given $\rho$, we now extend $G\mapsto\T_G(\rho)$ and $\T^P_B(\rho)$ to homomorphisms of commutative free algebras to $\mathcal A_p$ and $\mathcal B_0$.
-We then have the following result which follows at once since we are only considering rank 1 projectors. \begin{lemma} We have, for all projective Anosov representations $\rho$ \end{lemma} This proposition implies that for every $G$ in the kernel of $\pi$, for every $\rho$, $\T_G(\rho)=0$.
+We then have the following result which follows at once since we are only considering rank 1 projectors. \begin{lemma} We have, for all uniformly hyperbolic bundles $\rho$ \end{lemma} This proposition implies that for every $G$ in the kernel of $\pi$, for every $\rho$, $\T_G(\rho)=0$.